rh-ei-stp/cloud-native-integration/README.md

 # What is “Cloud Native”?
-*An Enterprise Integration Practice perspective*
+*An Enterprise Integration Practice Perspective*

 ## Common Definitions